-When it comes to choosing CBD, there are a lot of factors to consider: Where is your CBD sourced from?
+When it comes to choosing CBD and other Cannabinoids, there are a lot of factors to consider: Where is your CBD sourced from?
 What dosage will you take?
 How will you consume your CBD?

 One factor that you might not have considered is what type of carrier oil your CBD is made of.

 CBD requires a carrier oil because in its purest form CBD is a powder.
 Pure CBD isolate is difficult to measure out and use, so oil is used to create CBD oil instead.

 CBD oil is preferable for use because of its ease of dosing as well as its versatility.
 CBD oil can be used as a topical treatment, in food to create a CBD edible, or in vape devices where it can be inhaled.